Marcus Eli Ravage: Biography

-Marcus Eli Revici was born 1884 in Bârlad as the youngest of four children to his father Judah Loeb Revici (born 1847 in Kishinev), a struggling grain merchant, and his mother Bella Rosenthal Revici (born 1850 in Bârlad).
-The family moved to nearby Vaslui while he was still a child.
+Ravage was born 1884 in Bârlad as the youngest of four children to his father Judah Loeb Revici, a struggling grain merchant, and his mother Bella Rosenthal Revici.

+Old train station of Vaslui, from which Ravage began his journey to America.

+While he was still a child, the family moved to nearby Vaslui, a town of some 12,000 people in 1900, about 31 percent of whom Jewish like the Revicis.

 His sister Annie died when he was 11 years old.
-At the age of 14, he saw a relative return to visit Vaslui, who had settled in New York City.
+At the age of 14, he saw a cousin return to visit Vaslui, who had settled in New York City.
+The relative's unexpected reappearance in Vaslui, combined with his positive reports about America, contributed to local discussions about emigration, including Ravage's own.

-Two years later, in 1900, he sailed to New York himself, where his cousins provided him with a room on Rivington Street on the Lower East Side.
-He began working in versatile jobs, as peddler for chocolates and toys, bartender (saloon factotum), then later making shirtsleeves in a sweat shop, while learning English in night school.
+At the age of sixteen, in the year 1900, Ravage joined the Fusgeyer movement (Jews fleeing increased antisemitism in Romania) and headed to America.
+According to a 1909 interview, at first he landed in Montreal and headed to New York a few months later, where his cousins provided him with a room on Rivington Street on the Lower East Side.
+He worked in versatile jobs, from peddling chocolates and toys to tending bar and doing all sorts of general work in a saloon, and later making shirtsleeves in a sweat shop, while learning English in night school.
 Ravage pursued his education through self-directed workers' schools and private evening preparatory academies in New York City, later attending DeWitt Clinton High School to qualify for a state scholarship.